Delaware House Bill 400: overview of fee and tax changes

 Higher annual costs

 Annual taxes on LLCs and similar entities are set to increase, meaning businesses will need to budget for higher recurring expenses.
+Because certain tax increases apply retroactively to January 1, 2026, businesses may need to account for higher costs even before the August 1 implementation date.

 Increased transaction costs